vmware/vmware-aria-operations-integration-sdk/doc/mp-test.md

-    collect             Simulate the 'collect' method being called by the VMware Aria Operations collector. long-run            Simulate a long run collection and return data statistics about the overall collection. endpoint_urls       Simulate the 'endpoint_urls' method being called by the VMware Aria Operations collector. version             Simulate the 'version' method being called by the VMware Aria Operations collector. wait                Simulate the adapter running on a VMware Aria Operations collector and wait for user input to stop.
+    collect             Simulate the 'collect' method being called by the VMware Aria Operations collector. long-run            Simulate a long run collection and return data statistics about the overall collection. endpoint_urls       Simulate the 'endpoint_urls' method being called by the VMware Aria Operations collector. adapter_definition  Simulate the 'adapterDefinition' method being called by the mp-build tool to generate a describe.xml file. version             Simulate the 'version' method being called by the VMware Aria Operations collector. wait                Simulate the adapter running on a VMware Aria Operations collector and wait for user input to stop.
                         Useful for calling REST methods via an external tool, such as Insomnia or Postman.